-We are all at risk of being injured at some point in time during our training.
-Newcomers are more likely to suffer.
-As are advanced runners who try to notch up their game unsupervised and a tad too rapidly.
+We are all at risk of being injured at some point because of running.
+Those who are new to running are more likely to suffer.
+Elite runners are also at risk when they try to notch up their game without a plan and often too rapidly.

 An Ounce of Prevention is Worth a Pound of Cure

 When we talk about preventing running injuries, we are really talking about delaying most and hopefully shortening your recovery period if you do sustain an injury.
 There is a misconception among many weekend warriors and runners that running is enough of an exercise alone.
 This is simply not true.
 Running is a wonderful exercise to clear the cobwebs or to start the day off with an endorphin rush.
 Running is a great exercise for cardiac conditioning.
 But running requires a strong stable core, and strong large and small muscles groups in our legs.
 Running will not produce those muscular changes, it instead looks to you to provide them.
 In return, your legs will have a lesser chance of being injured.

 Running Injury Prevention Strategies

 Great … you started a running or exercise program!
 A big first step.
 Your friends run 5 miles a day and you want to join them.
 You shouldn’t!
 Not yet.
 The key to any successful running or exercise program is to build your base.
 During base building many things are happening to your body.